EDJNet/streetnamer/README.md

 `sn_get_details_by_lau()`.

-You can then fix data in the spreadsheet by ticking with an `x` the `tic_if_wrong` column, and the fill in the columns whose name starts with `fixed_` (all others will be ignored).
+You can then fix data in the spreadsheet by ticking with an `x` the `tick_if_wrong` column, and the fill in the columns whose name starts with `fixed_` (all others will be ignored).

 More specifically:

--   `tic_if_wrong`: expected either `x`, or empty.
-Since this package is mostly focused on humans, it expects that the `humans` files will be checked most thoroughly: if the `tic_if_wrong` column is left empty for a given row, then it will be assumed that the automatic matching is right.
+-   `tick_if_wrong`: expected either `x`, or empty.
+Since this package is mostly focused on humans, it expects that the `humans` files will be checked most thoroughly: if the `tick_if_wrong` column is left empty for a given row, then it will be assumed that the automatic matching is right.
 On the contrary, in the `non_humans` files, rows without the `tic_if_wrong` box will simply be ignored.
 -   `fixed_human`: if a given row has a tick (typically, `x`), then it means that the row refers to a human.
 If left empty, that it does not refer to a human